 How Many Credits Can I Receive during the TCE?

 There are maximum transfer limits for our university degree programs.
-Students entering an Associate’s can receive a maximum of 46 credits towards their program, those entering a Bachelor’s can receive a maximum of 91 credits, and students entering a Master’s can receive a maximum of 15 transferred credits (12 for Master of Education).
+Students entering an Associate’s can receive a maximum of 46 credits towards their program, those entering a Bachelor’s can receive a maximum of 91 credits, and students entering a Master’s can receive a maximum of 15 transferred credits.
 Award of credit is based on course-by-course equivalency and several other factors, details for which can be found at the Transfer Credit Evaluation Center.